zammad/zammad-documentation/appendix/configure-env-vars.rst

 .. note::

-   Below options allow you to distribute Zammad processes over several application nodes.
+   The options listed below allow you to distribute Zammad processes over several application nodes.
 Even if that's not your goal, they may provide great benefits on bigger installations.

    Please note that distribution of processes on several nodes is out of the scope of this documentation for various reasons.